Buttery (giant-sized!) cinnamon streusel scones will fulfill all your breakfast dreams! You’ll love the streusel filling.

 I have been running a little crazy this week and when I had a free morning I knew I had to have some scones.
 Scones are one of my favorite things for breakfast.
 I tend to make them and then snack on them all day.

 These are not your ordinary dainty scones, they are GIANT!
-If you must have dainty scones, then by all means divide in half and make 2 small circles.
+If you must have dainty scones, then by all means divide the dough in half and make 2 small circles.
 I figure it doesn’t matter if I eat one giant scone or 3 tiny scones, so why not make them big?
 I also added a streusel filling that made them out of this world delicious.
 I know you are going to love them!

 - 2 1/2 cups all-purpose flour